 But genereic illustrations are of no value to science fiction or the supernatural; it goes without saying that they will end up being completely different.
 Now have a good look at these covers, particularly those of the supernatural series.
 (You can click on the individual picture for a close-up.)
 Now, imagine you are an author.
 Forget about whether or not you have any writing skill.
 Just ask yourself how long it would take you to even think of a story line to go with the picture.

-Under these circumstances, the fact that some of the novels are good and most are mediocre should be a matter of some surprise.
+Under these circumstances, the fact that some of the novels are good and most are mediocre should be a matter of no surprise.
 The wonder is that any of them are readable at all!

 The Walking EncyclopediaOn my own profile, I listed myself as an "amateur polymath".
 To my mind it sounded classier than "well read collector of useless information".
 But I have to tip my hat to the Rev. Fanthorpe.
 He was attending meetings of Mensa even while undertaking the time consuming schedule of a full time job, churning out novels, wrestling for relaxation, and starting a family.
 Judging from the references scattered through his books, he seems to have an encyclopedic memory.
 For example, I thought I was au fait with the European fairy mythology, but I'd forgotten what a vodyanoi was until I read one of his short stories.

 To cite another example: in Unknown Destiny, some archaeologists in Iraq discover an ancient tablet bearing a depiction of an "utukku", whereupon they debate whether the utukku is an "edimmu" or an "arallu", but without explaining the terms.
 (They are all spirits in ancient Middle Eastern mythology.)
 Then, in chapter 2, there is a discussion of scientific hoaxes: the Piltdown skull, Kensington Stone, and the midwife toad.
 Now, I shall give myself some credit and claim that I could do the same thing if pressed.
 However, I have had 40 extra years to build up my store of knowledge, and I would also have the time to research it at the library, or on the internet.
-But Fanthorpe was doing all this in his twenties, without any time to to check his facts.
+But Fanthorpe was doing all this in his twenties, without any time to check his facts.
 With regard to his style, commentators always picture him with a thesaurus by his side.
 However, this would only have slowed him down.
 One must therefore assume that he kept most of those synonyms in his head.
 He was really bright.

 One could cite examples endlessly.
 Ironically, you can actually broaden your mind by reading Fanthorpe.

-Where Do You Get Them?Well. there is a book, edited by Debbie Cross in 1995 entitled Down the Badger Hole, which features some of the quirkiest excerpts from his writings.
+Where Do You Get Them?Well, there is a book, edited by Debbie Cross in 1995 entitled Down the Badger Hole, which features some of the quirkiest excerpts from his writings.
 It is very funny and, if my copy is typical, it may be autographed by the great man himself.
 Apart from that, one of his leading fans, Brian Hunt has kindly (and I gather, with the author's approval) published a number of short stories and novels on his website, where you can read them for free and see what you think.
 Many of the original paperbacks are still available from secondhand online sellers at reasonable prices.
 You might, however, wish to search under the pseudonym, because keying in "R. L. Fanthorpe" will normally get his most recent, non-sci-fi works.
-Also, if you are into Kindle, the SF Gateway has published 108 of the Badger novels in that format to date, as well as a host of other science fiction writers, so you will be like a child in a lolly shop.
+Also, if you are into Kindle, the SF Gateway has published 108 of the Badger novels in that format to date, sold on either the UK or Australian Amazon, as well as a host of other science fiction writers, so you will be like a child in a lolly shop.